GeoBosh/Rdpack/README.md

 enumerated below in somewhat more detail, see also the vignette [`Inserting_bibtex_references`](https://cran.r-project.org/package=Rdpack).

-i.
-Add the following lines to  file "DESCRIPTION":
+1. Add the following lines to  file "DESCRIPTION":

         Imports: Rdpack
         RdMacros: Rdpack

     Make sure the capitalisation of `RdMacros:` is as shown.
 If the field `RdMacros:` is already present, add "Rdpack" to the list on that line.
 Similarly for field "Imports".

-ii.
-Add the following line to file "NAMESPACE":
+2. Add the following line to file "NAMESPACE":

         importFrom(Rdpack,reprompt)

     The equivalent line for `roxygen2` is

         #' @importFrom Rdpack reprompt

-iii.
-Create file `REFERENCES.bib` in subdirectory `inst/` of your package and put the BibTeX references in it.
+3. Create file `REFERENCES.bib` in subdirectory `inst/` of your package and put the BibTeX references in it.

----

-<a id="orgd9eaef1"></a>
+<a id="orgca95061"></a>

 ## Inserting the references